How to invest in Chinese stocks from Australia

 There are a few ways for Australian investors to add Chinese stocks to their portfolios, including stocks and exchange-traded funds.

-Chinese stocks listed on Australian exchanges
+Chinese stocks listed in Australia

 - China Railway Construction (CWYCY)